 RESALE OF Green AttributeS.

-The Parties acknowledge and agree that, subject to the revenue sharing obligations described in this Agreement, the Marketer shall have the exclusive rights to market and arrange for the resale of Green Attributes purchased from the Project Company pursuant to the PPA and shall be solely responsible, at the Marketer’s sole cost and expense, for the arrangement and clearance of all resale transactions, the collection of all revenues in respect of such transactions, and the computation of all amounts in respect of the Green Premium under this Agreement.
+The Parties acknowledge and agree that, subject to the revenue sharing obligations described in this Agreement, the Marketer shall have the exclusive rights to market and arrange for the resale of Green Attributes purchased from the Project Company pursuant to the PPA and shall be solely responsible, at the Marketer’s sole cost and expense subject to Marketer’s recovery thereof pursuant to the provisions of Section 2 below, for the arrangement and clearance of all resale transactions, the collection of all revenues in respect of such transactions, and the computation of all amounts in respect of the Green Premium under this Agreement.

 2. REVENUE SHARING OBLIGATIONS.

+The Parties hereto agree to share the Green Premium in accordance with the percentages set forth with respect to each Party in this Section (as to each respective Party, its “Percentage Share”).
+“Percentage Share” means, (a) with respect to the Company, thirty percent (30%) and (b) with respect to the Marketer, seventy percent (70%).
+The Marketer shall make payments in respect of such Green Premium to the Company in accordance with Section 3 below.

+“Green Premium” shall mean for purposes hereof the total revenues from transactions entered into by or on behalf of the Marketer for the resale within or outside the state of Texas of Green Attributes purchased under the PPA, including but not limited to actual commodity revenues for such Green Attributes sold through an applicable energy exchange (which amount shall include, without limitation, such amounts received as liquidated damages as to a purchasing party’s failure to receive or take delivery of such Green Attributes) [reduced by Marketer’s reasonable out-of pocket third party costs and expenses of marketing and reselling such Green Attributes howsoever incurred, including but not limited to brokerage fees, commissions and other similar transaction costs and expenses reasonably incurred by Marketer, attorney’s fees and expenses and other costs of collection.]

-within or outside the state of Texas marketing for the sale of reasonably and in good faith uncertainty Nothing in this Agreement is intended to excuse EMPI from any negligence or willful misconduct in connection with its marketing activities under this Agreement.
+Marketer’s marketing activities for the sale of the Green Attributes shall be reasonably determined by Marketer, taking into consideration such factors as Marketer in its sole discretion and in good faith deems reasonable, including without limitation, market liquidity, regulatory uncertainty and timing.
+The Parties acknowledge that the price of Green Attributes may vary widely, depending upon the circumstances involved, and under some circumstances be of no value whatsoever.
+Company agrees that Company shall have no right to challenge Marketer's formulation of an offer of Green Attributes to any third party in any marketplace or to any third party or parties based upon evidence of other offers or transactions or information of a similar nature.
+Nothing in this Agreement is intended to excuse EMPI from any negligence or willful misconduct in connection with its marketing activities under this Agreement.
 3. BILLING, PAYMENT AND BILLING DISPUTES.

 No later than twenty 20 days after the end of each calendar month during which Marketer receives payment for the sales of any Green Attributes, Marketer shall provide the Company with a statement containing a calculation of the Green Premium, and pay to the Company its respective Percentage Share of the Green Premium.